UBC-STAT/stat-201/docs/group-project-page.md

 Also, be sure to frame your question/objectives in terms of what is already known in the literature.
 Be sure to include at least two scientific publications that can help frame your study (you will need to include these in the References section).
+We have no specific citation style requirements, but be consistent.

 #### Preliminary Results